-John Adams was labeled as the voice of the Revolution and Thomas Jefferson was labeled the pen.
+John Adams was labeled as the voice of the Revolution, and Thomas Jefferson was labeled the pen.
 These two struck up a friendship during this period.
 This friendship would continue up until Adams' Presidency and then continue again once Abigail died.

 During the American Revolutionary War, John Adams served as a diplomat to France and the Netherlands.
-He and Franklin served together in France and the two did not get along.
+He and Franklin served together in France, and the two did not get along.
 Adams was much too unbending and too confrontational for the French.

-This was an important part in American history in that it was the first time in the young republics life that a precedent would be set in the transfer of power.
-America had been set up by rule of the consent of the governed and not rule by a royal family.
+This was an important part of American history in that it was the first time in the young republic's life that a precedent would be set in the transfer of power.
+America had been set up by a rule of the consent of the governed and not ruled by a royal family.

 Jefferson defeated Adams in the election of 1800.
 The election was a hard-fought campaign in which both candidates attacked each other personally.
-Afterwards the friendship of John Adams and Thomas Jefferson ended.
+Afterward, the friendship of John Adams and Thomas Jefferson ended.

 The Final Years of John Adams

-After Jefferson left office Adams became more vocal again.
+After Jefferson left office, Adams became more vocal again.
 He wrote a series of letters that debunked Alexander Hamilton's 1800 pamphlet.

-The two letters shared by these men allows us to look into the minds of these electric founders.
-These men were best of friends, fellow diplomats, political rivals, enemies and then friends again.
+The two letters shared by these men allow us to look into the minds of these electric founders.
+These men were the best of friends, fellow diplomats, political rivals, enemies, and then friends again.

-John Adams' son Charles died in 1800 from alcoholism, his daughter Abigail died of breast cancer in 1813 and finally his beloved Abigail died of typhoid in 1818.
+John Adams' son Charles died in 1800 from alcoholism, his daughter Abigail died of breast cancer in 1813, and finally, his beloved Abigail died of typhoid in 1818.

 In a life of irony, the John Adams biography ended on July 4, 1826, the 50th birthday of the nation that he helped found.
-His last words were, "Thomas Jefferson survives” which was false.
+His last words were, "Thomas Jefferson survives," which was false.